 Getting Treatment In Charlotte Amalie

 Whether you are looking for treatment for alcohol or illicit drug use, addiction does not have to control your life.
 There are multiple resources in both the Virgin Islands and the U.S. Mainland to help those struggling with addiction.
-If you or a loved one is in dire need of healing from substance abuse in the Charlotte Amalie area, don’t wait any longer; talk to a dedicated treatment professional that can help you explore your options.
+If you or a loved one is in dire need of healing from substance abuse in the Charlotte Amalie area, don’t wait any longer; talk to a treatment provider who can help you explore your options.